 Entrance fee: Free

-ENTER OXFORD UNIVERSITY ON OUR OXFORD UNIVERSITY & CITY TOUR
+ENTER CAMBRIDGE UNIVERSITY ON OUR CAMBRIDGE UNIVERSITY & CITY TOUR

-You can find out more information of this site, and some of the most iconic sites in the city, on our Oxford University Walking Tour!
+You can find out more information of this site, and some of the most iconic sites in the city, on our Cambridge University Walking Tour!

 For more information, click here